apache/openwhisk/tools/admin/README-NEXT.md

 <prints old UUID and new key>

 # list all users sharing a space
-$ wskadmin-next user list space1 -a
+$ wskadmin-next user list -a space1
 <key for userA>   userA
 <key for userB>   userB

 # remove user access to a namespace
-$ wskadmin-next user delete userB -ns space1
+$ wskadmin-next user delete --namespace space1 userB Namespace deleted
-Namespace deleted

 # get key for userA default namespaces